gyoju12/ide-core/README.md

           Open your browser and connect to
           'http://localhost:9999' or 'http://[YOUR IP/DOMAIN]:9999'

-  Run goorm.js:
+  run goorm.js:

           $ node goorm.js

-  Goorm can now be accessed in your webbrowser (Google Chrome highly recommended):
+  you can run the goorm as below URL in your web-browser (google chrome is hardly recommended) :

           http://localhost:9999

 License
 -------

-goormIDE is dual licensed under the AGPL v3 and a commercial license.
-Modified versions of goorm are required to publish their source code using the same license.

-If you want to use goorm commercially, please contact us for licensing details: contact@goorm.io
+goormIDE fundamentally has a dual license.
+Currently being released as open source version is the AGPL v3 conforms to the open source project.
+Modifying the source code must be disclosed the source code using the same license.
+If you want to use goorm IDE commercially, you must purchase the license.(contact@goorm.io)